StefanKubsch/NARC/README.md

   - complete separation of content/config from code
   - fixed timestep gameloop with 60fps (or chooseable) framelock
   - multidirectional, animated or non-animated billboard sprites/entities with basic automovement
-  - animated doors (in work, but you can open them and they will close automatically, as there is sound)
+  - animated doors with audio
   - multi-threaded rendering of graphics with dynamic resolving of concurrent threads and use of a threadpool
   - collision detection between walls, entities and player
   - per-pixel softwareshading for viewsize-dependent darkening of environment